rohitlo/twitter-graph/README.md

     make unittests

-If you would like coverage information, it requires coverage to be installed (included in `prereq`).
+If you would like coverage information, it requires the coverage module to be installed.
+(This is installed automatically as we mentioned before).

-    make i-coverage

 To collect branch coverage, the `unittest-branch`  target is used, followed by extracting coverage.
 The project has 98% branch coverage.